-How to Rise Above the Competition: 3 Steps to Establishing Your Unique Angle
+How to Rise Above the Competition: Establish Your Competitive Edge

 Before you can tell a unique story about your business, you need to figure out the defining difference between you and your competition.
 This unique angle will shape your story.
 While some look to their competitors to shape their story and their defining difference, we suggest you don’t point out these differences between you and your competition unless asked.
 Directing a prospect’s attention toward a competitor could detract from your messaging and appear catty, such as these advertising no-no’s from Miller Lite and Hardees.

 So, how do you find your value?
 We suggest you follow this 3 step process to establishing your unique angle.

 No one knows your business like your team does.
 We suggest sending out a survey asking your staff what they think your defining difference is.
 This survey could be left open-ended or you could give them a few options to choose from- is it your service and parts flexibility, your unique rental variety, the particular brands of equipment you carry?
 Whatever the answers are, getting the internal perspective on your business’s value will likely prove very insightful.